 The scientific results of the Schlagintweit brothers were collected into 106 folio volumes, including 46 of personal travel notes, 38 of magnetic and meteorological observations, and 22 of illustrations with explanations (749 pictures including 484 watercolours).
 The collections included 14,777 numbers, of which 9577 geology, 1800 plants, 650 wood samples and seeds, 750 zoological preparations, 400 human skeletons, skulls and measured face masks of living people, 1400 ethographical objects and 200 Indian and Tibetan manuscripts and xylographs (these now mainly in Oxford).

-Publications: diss. on goniometry 1848; studies on the Alps.
+Publications: Diss. on goniometry 1848; studies on the Alps.

-– with R.S.: Results of a Scientific Mission to India and High Asia, with an Atlas of Panoramas, Views, Mats, etc. 1.
+– With R.S.: Results of a Scientific Mission to India and High Asia, with an Atlas of Panoramas, Views, Mats, etc. 1.
 Astronomical Determinations and Magnetic Observations.
 1861; 2.
 Hypsometry.
 1862; 3.
 Glossary and Route-Book.
 1863; 4.
 Meteorology.
 1866 (vols.
 5-9 never appeared).

 – Reisen in Indien und Hochasien.
 1-4.
-Jena1869-80.
+Jena 1869-80.

-Sources: E. Schlagintweit, “Adolf, Hermann und Robert Schl.”, A.D.B.
+Sources: H. Mayr, N.D.B.
+23, 2007, 24f.; E. Schlagintweit, “Adolf, Hermann und Robert Schl.”, A.D.B.
 31, 1890, 336-347; Wikipedia with two photos.

 Last Updated on 4 weeks by Admin